istio/istio.io/content/en/docs/ops/deployment/performance-and-scalability/index.md

 ### Latency

 Since Istio injects a sidecar proxy on the data path, latency is an important consideration.
-Istio adds an authentication and a telemetry filter and a metadata exchange filter to the proxy.
+Istio adds an authentication filter and a telemetry filter and a metadata exchange filter to the proxy.
 Every additional filter adds to the path length inside the proxy and affects latency.

 The Envoy proxy collects raw telemetry data after a response is sent to the